lilawalker/acebook-smooth-railing/README.md

 ## Getting Started

-Ensure you have the following setup on your machine:
+If you want to run the application locally, ensure you have the following setup on your machine:
+- Rails
 - Bundler
 - PostgreSQL